 Cone Beam Computed Tomography (CBCT) and 3D imaging technology help provide detailed views of the teeth, jawbone, and surrounding structures.
-This advanced diagnostic tool allows dentists to evaluate oral conditions with greater precision compared to traditional dental X-rays.
+This advanced diagnostic tool allows dentists to evaluate oral conditions with greater precision compared to traditional dental X-rays, and the American Dental Association explains that dental imaging plays an important role in detecting, diagnosing, and planning treatment for oral health conditions.

 CBCT imaging uses a rotating X-ray beam to capture multiple images of the mouth and facial structures.
 These images are then processed into a detailed three-dimensional model that allows the dental team to examine bone density, tooth positioning, nerve pathways, and sinus structures.

-This level of detail is especially useful when planning surgical or implant procedures because it helps dentists identify important anatomical features before treatment begins.
+This level of detail is especially useful when planning surgical procedures and dental implant treatment because it helps dentists identify important anatomical features before treatment begins.

 3D imaging technology may help improve treatment safety and efficiency by providing clearer information during diagnosis and planning.
 The detailed visualization allows dentists to evaluate complex dental conditions with greater confidence.